MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 ## Phase 1 - Automated ML

 Please find below an overview diagram of the AutoML run operations with all it's different activities.
-This can be seen from the notebook automl.ipynb.
+This can be seen from the notebook <a href="https://github.com/MaheshKhatri1960/Microsoft_Udacity_Scholarship_Capstone_Project/blob/main/automl.ipynb">automl.ipynb</a>.

 ![Figure  - Overview of AutoML Run Operations ](http://www.kaytek.co.in/images/msudp3/1B09_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_AutoML_1.png)